Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 Many AFFF lawsuits are indeed premised on the government’s use of MilSpec AFFF.
 Many PFSA lawsuits allege the fluorocarbon surfactant components of MilSpec AFFF were unreasonably dangerous because they contained PFAS, PFOA, PFOS, and other PFAS that break down into PFOS or PFOA.

 3M tried this very same defense recently in the earplug litigation.
-The MDL class action judge, in that case, rejected the government-contractor defense because the military did not request a design proposal for the earplugs and there was not a competitive bidding process that allowed the military to approve precise design specifications.
+The MDL class action judge, in that case, rejected the government-contractor defense because the military did not request a design proposal for the earplugs and there was no competitive bidding process that allowed the military to approve precise design specifications.

 In their motion for partial summary judgment filed on n the AFFF class action lawsuit in the MDL, the defendants claim that they were required to use fluorocarbons in the product.
 Plaintiff’s AFFF lawyers will argue in their response that the design specification from the defendant was not sufficiently detailed.

 More importantly, the defendants lose their protection under this doctrine because they failed to disclose what they know about PFAS risks.
-Knowing what is in a product and knowing that it might be dangerous in some contexts is very different from advising the military of the specific risk of a PFAS in AFFF.
+Knowing what is in a product and that it might be dangerous in some contexts is very different from advising the military of the specific risk of a PFAS in AFFF.

 The court denied this motion.
 This was a huge win for plaintiffs.